gohugoio/hugoDocs/content/en/templates/shortcode-templates.md

 #### `.Params`

-The `.Params` variable in shortcodes contains the list parameters passed to shortcode for more complicated use cases.
+The `.Params` variable in shortcodes contains the list of parameters passed to the shortcode for more complicated use cases.
 You can also access higher-scoped parameters with the following logic:

 `$.Params`
 : these are the parameters passed directly into the shortcode declaration (e.g., a YouTube video ID)